stfc/PSyclone/doc/user_guide/examples.rst

 .. -----------------------------------------------------------------------------
 ..
 Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab
 ..
 Modified by I. Kavcic, Met Office
+..
+Modified by J. Henrichs, Bureau of Meteorology

 .. _examples: